mithril-security/bastionlab/docs/docs/introduction/what_is_bastionai.md

 You can get community support in several ways:

 Join our Discord Channel and engage in discussions with other users and the BastionAI and Mithril Security communities .
-Ask a question about BastionAI and get community support by posting to [contact@mithrilsecurity.io](mailto:contact@mithrilsecurity.io.
-Posts can receive responses from the Groups community, and from engineers on the Mithril Security team who monitor the tag and offer unofficial support.
+Ask a question about BastionAI and get community support by posting to [contact@mithrilsecurity.io](mailto:contact@mithrilsecurity.io).
+Posts can receive responses from community, and from engineers on the Mithril Security team who monitor the tag and offer unofficial support.

 ## File an issue or feature request